Occupational Therapy Professional Practice 2 (10309.1)

 Special assessment requirements

-This is an industry based professional education placement.
-The placement is 8 week, full time work hours.
+This is an industry-based practice education placement.
+The placement is 8 weeks, full time work hours.
 The number of hours students spend per day at their placement will be determined by the workplace.
 Students should record approximately 310 hours for this unit.

 Some placements may include shift hours and weekend work.
-See placement options on the canvas site for specific hours for specific work sites.
+See placement information on the Canvas site and communicate with the allocated placement contact for specific hours for specific work sites.

+This Unit contains learning outcomes that are essential to meeting the Australian Occupational Therapy Competency Standards.
 Except in the case of extenuating circumstances, 100% attendance is expected in all placements.
 It is expected that students unable to fulfill these participation requirements will inform the Unit Convener as soon as practical in writing (email).
-Absence from external placement activities must also be reported to the practice educator and Professional Practice Convener as soon as possible.
+Absence from external placement activities must also be reported to the practice educator and Unit Convener as soon as possible.
 Failure to adhere to these requirements may result in failure of the associated assessment piece.
 Consideration will be given for illness; however evidence such as a medical certificate will be required.

 Required IT skills

-Students are responsible to cover all travel and accommodation costs involved in completing practice education placements.
-It is expected that all students will complete a placement in rural, regional or remote Australia.
+Students are responsible for paying all travel and accommodation costs involved in completing practice education placements.
+It is expected that all students will complete at least one placement in rural, regional or remote Australia.

 Work placement, internships or practicums